 We all hate to see our children in pain.
 If your child is suffering from a dental emergency, the Pediatric Dentistry of East Lansing team is trained to help alleviate your child’s pain and manage the crisis.

 When an emergency occurs, it’s essential to seek treatment for your child as soon as possible.
-A quick response can help Dr. Jackson save the tooth, if possible, and reduce the risk of more extensive dental care.
+A quick response can help our doctors save the tooth, if possible, and reduce the risk of more extensive dental care.

 Pediatric dental emergencies can include: